-Root Motion from animation can also be used, if the “Use Root Motion” parameter is enabled in the first Animator Track.
-Please note, that only the first (bottom) Animator Track has this option, and Root Motion, can only be applied from the Animation Clips that will be assigned in that first Animator Track only.
+Root Motion from animation can also be used if the “Use Root Motion” parameter is enabled in the first Animator Track.
+Please note, that only the first (bottom) Animator Track has this option, and Root Motion can only be applied from the Animation Clips that will be played within that first Animator Track only.
 As with most clips in Slate, animation clips used in Animator Tracks can also be blended together, or blend in/out of the animation that is currently playing in the Animator Tracks (and thus layers) below.

 If your animations are not looping, please ensure that the AnimationClip has “Loop Time” checked as illustrated below.